 Put simply, the ‘pest’ is a symptom, not the problem itself.
 Killing the pest is a bit like catching drips from a leak in a bucket.
 It looks like you’ve solved the problem because your carpet is no longer getting wet, but until you fix the broken pipe, more drips will keep coming.

 Our articles at https://helpwildlife.co.uk/advice/problem-wildlife/ detail how to use holistic, humane methods of habitat modification, prevention and deterrence to tackle some of the most common scenarios.
-If these don’t answer your questions, we are happy to offer free, general advice regarding humane wildlife deterrence (just contact us via the form on the bottom of each article) or we’ve gathered details of some companies which specialise in no-kill pest control here.
+If these don’t answer your questions, we are happy to offer free, general advice regarding humane wildlife deterrence (just contact us via the buttons at the bottom of each article) or we’ve gathered details of some companies which specialise in no-kill pest control here.